kest3869/SimCSP/README.md

 # Simple Contrastive Splice Site Prediction

 ## Reader's Note
-- Paper can be viewed using SimCSP.pdf
+- Paper's name in repo is SimCSP.pdf

 ## EXPERIMENTS:
 - 1: relationship between f1/sccs in pretrain and fine-tune and its affects on F1 score